rsheldiii/rp2040-business-card/README.md

 ![a zoomed in image of the RP2040 processor](images/rp2040.jpg)

 For starters, you need a processor, and we've got ourselves covered with the Raspberry Pi RP2040.
-Featuring a dual-core Arm Cortex m0, 264KB of SRAM, and support for up to 16MB of flash, it like... it doesn't seem like it's big enough, does it?
+Featuring a dual-core Arm Cortex m0, 264KB of SRAM, and support for up to 16MB of flash... it doesn't seem like it's big enough, does it?
 I mean, it's way fast enough, but I'll be forever in awe of how Graham got doom running on a 16th of the original RAM requirements.
 We could use the new RP2350 here - in fact Doom would run even better - but I'll be damned if I can find the bare MCU anywhere...

 ### Crystal Oscillator

 ![a zoomed-in image of the crystal oscillator component](images/crystal.jpg)

 but what else do you need to run Doom?
 Well, the RP2040 _needs_ a crystal oscillator... sort of.
-Every microcontroller needs at least one oscillator to run the clock, but the RP2040 already has an oscillator, it just kind of... sucks. it's there for boot initialization, but it's accuracy is terrible, literally between 1.8 and 12MHZ.
+Every microcontroller needs at least one oscillator to run the clock, but the RP2040 already has an oscillator, it just kind of sucks. it's there for boot initialization, but it's accuracy is terrible, literally between 1.8 and 12MHZ.
 You can physically run the RP2040 without an external crystal, and the rp2040 might crunch the numbers that could theoretically put Doom on a screen, but you'd have to clock an i2c screen way, _way_ down to get anything to show - we're talking a couple FPS at most.
 So in any case, in our circumstance, we absolutely need an external crystal oscillator.

 ### Flash